 “And she was actually completing her history assignments in much less time than she normally would because we implemented that structure for her.
 So if you have to do something that you really don’t like, tying in that value to it will help you complete it.”

 Because the student was given time on her schedule to do what she really loved, which was singing karaoke, she was able to keep her focus and energy up when she needed it for her studies.

-It turns out that it’s actually in your best interests to schedule some fun time for yourself.
+It turns out it’s actually in your best interests to schedule some fun time.

 It doesn’t have to be karaoke, either.
 All you need to do is set aside some time in your schedule for a break where you can do something you really value.
 It could be art, or reading, or writing, or even just watching television – you just need to have some clear-cut “me”-time.

 “The me-time is actually really important,” says Barbara.
 “I didn’t realize this myself and I was a time management person to start with.
 I used to hack my schedule full of activity and— but not schedule downtime.
 And I would get sick.
 I would be pushing myself too hard.
 And that downtime is actually incredibly important in terms of your brain function.”